astronomer/airflow-guides/guides/intro-to-airflow.md

 [Apache Airflow](https://airflow.apache.org/index.html) is a platform for programmatically authoring, scheduling, and monitoring workflows.
 It is completely open-source and is especially useful in architecting complex data pipelines.
 It's written in Python, so you're able to interface with any third party python API or database to extract, transform, or load your data into its final destination.
 It was created to solve the issues that come with long-running cron tasks that execute hefty scripts.

 With Airflow, you architect your workflows as things called DAGs, with each step of the workflow designated as a specific Task.
-It is designed with the belief that all ETL is best expressed as code, and as such is a code-first platform that allows you to surgically iterate on yoru workflows quickly and efficiently.
+It is designed with the belief that all ETL is best expressed as code, and as such is a code-first platform that allows you to surgically iterate on your workflows quickly and efficiently.
 Since all DAGs are expressed as code under the hood, Airflow also allows for a degree of customizibility and extensibility that other ETL tools do not support.

 ## Use Cases